juxor/afaq/markdown/secH2.md

 [**The Chomsky Reader**, pp. 29-30]

-This means that anarchists recognise that any person, no matter how great or influential, are just human.
+This means that anarchists recognise that any person, no matter how great or influential, is only human.
 They make mistakes, they fail to live up to all the ideals they express, they are shaped by the society they live in, and so on.
 Anarchists recognise this fact and extract the positive aspects of past anarchist thinkers, reject the rest and develop what we consider the living